 We all love management, but having a smart and engaged workforce who aren’t just told the rules but help shape them can limit your instances of liability and, in turn, the need for complex management and organisational structures.

-Without reducing people to a dollar sign, an engaged workforce is more likely to stay in place.
+Without reducing people to a dollar sign, an engaged workforce are more likely to stay in place.
 Even if you factor the costs of promotion, educating is significantly cheaper than hiring and firing.

 The recruitment game is rife with turnover.
 At Interpro, we attract and retain the best people for a variety of industry segments and keep them by offering a variety of ways for our consultants to improve their knowledge in their fields, including weekly master-class workshops.
 We want our teams to become leaders.
-Learn more about our training programs here.
+Learn more about our training programmes here: http://interpropeople.com/work-with-us/.

 This is not to brag; rather to impart the importance of developing your staff for a meaningful, lasting relationship.
 We practice what we preach, which has resulted in consultants who know their field and can help their clients make the best-possible connections.